 - Formatting, images, and video guidelines are below:

-- If you want to submit a comic strip/image or include an image in your pasta, upload the image somewhere (like photobucket) and just paste the image’s direct URL into the pasta text field.
+- If you want to submit a comic strip/image or include an image in your pasta, upload the image somewhere (like photobucket or imgur) and just paste the image’s direct URL into the pasta text field.
 If you want to add an image into your text pasta, just paste the image url where you want the image to display in the story.
 I’ll take care of making it look right if your story is accepted.

 - Video pastas are accepted!
 You must upload your video pasta to a host that allows embedding (like YouTube) and simply paste the url to your video’s page, NOT the embed code, in the area where you would otherwise enter your story text.
 Make sure that you allow embeds and mobile viewing if those are options (they are on YouTube, for example) – otherwise I can’t use your video!

 - While custom fonts are not allowed (for example, you cannot ask that we publish your pasta in Comic Sans), you may use html formatting such as italics, colored text, bold, etc. To do so, you must include the proper html tags in your submission.
 If you do not know how to use html tags, google will help.

 - Please remember to properly divide paragraphs with more than just an indent.
 Our publishing platform can randomly remove indents, resulting in your pasta looking like a gigantic wall of text even when it technically does have paragraphs.
 So please just use a space between paragraphs to distinguish them rather than an indent; I know that this may go against habit for some of you, but it’s necessary here.

 - If you would like us to replace your story with edits or take down your story, we will comply ONLY if you submit your request using the same email address that you used when you originally submitted the story.